-The Holy Bible was written by human authors who were divinely inspired by the Holy Spirit, and is God's revelation of Himself to humanity.
-It is perfect truth without any mixture of error.
-It is fully complete and tells us everything necessary to know God and to grow in the way He desires.
-It is our authority for faith and practice in the life of the church and the individual.
+The Holy Bible is God's word given through human authors who were divinely inspired by the Holy Spirit.
+It is perfect truth without any mixture of error, is fully complete, and tells us everything necessary to know God and to grow in the way He desires.
+It is our authority for faith and practice in the life of the church and the of the believer.

 SalvationSalvation involves the redemption of the whole person, spiritually and physically, and is offered freely to all who accept Jesus Christ as Lord and Savior -- who, by His own blood, obtained eternal redemption for the believer.
 Salvation includes restoration of a life-giving eternal relationship with God through the work of the Holy Spirit who helps the individual understand his or her need for Jesus and the truth that He is the only way.
 The ongoing work of the Holy Spirit is to help the believer make progress toward being more like Jesus in this life, and to ensure the believer will be ultimately and eternally healed in body and soul on the final day of salvation.